harmening/signature_extraction/README.md

  * Experiment with Long short-term memory (LSTM) Recurrent Neural Networks (RNN).

-### Support my projects :gift_heart:
+### Support :gift_heart:
 I love open-source!
-And I try to reply everyone needing help using my projects.
-Also, you are of cause free to integrate and my project in your applications.
-However, if you get some profit from this or just want to encourage me to continue creating stuff, there are few ways you can do it:
+Meaning, you are of cause free to integrate my project in your applications.
+However, **if you get some profit from this** or just want to support and encourage me to continue creating stuff, there are few ways you can do so:
  - Starring and sharing projects you like
  - :stew: [Share your next meal][sharemeal] with these unfortunate, because there is no reason not to do so!
  - :book: [Buy me a book][amazon]: I love books and I will always remember you :wink: